opencadc/science-platform/containers/README.md

 #### session container initialization
 Initialization for session containers is based on the session container *type*.
 There are currently three types with different startup procedures:
-1. `desktop` - [skaha-desktop](session-containers/skaha-desktop) - Initialization and startup is performed by the command specified in the Dockerfiles.
+1. `notebook` - [skaha-notebook](session-containers/skaha-notebook) - For Jupyter Notebook servers, startup uses the standard `start-notebook.sh` script.
 1. `carta` - [skaka-carta](session-containers/skaha-carta) - Initialization and startup is done through a customized script, `skaha-carta`.
-1. `notebook` - [skaha-notebook](session-containers/skaha-notebook) - For Jupyter Notebook servers, startup uses the standard `start-notebook.sh` script.
+1. `desktop` - [skaha-desktop](session-containers/skaha-desktop) - Desktop session startup is managed by the skaha infrastructure.

 There may be multiple versions of the same type of session container, but the startup procedure for these must remain the same for them to be of the same type.